Falkland Islands Museum Appeal 2020/2021

 In March 2018 FOTBOT launched a new campaign segment of our charity where each year we focus on an overseas territory to raise funds for a project in support of local efforts.

-In 2018 we have chosen Montserrat as our OT to support with Project Montserrat.
+In 2018 we chose Montserrat as our OT to support with Project Montserrat.

 Project Montserrat is a collaborative project in which FOTBOT is engaging with several organisations including Montserrat National Trust and UK-based UK Overseas Territories Conservation Forum.
 This continues a 20 –year relationship on island between them, which we are keen to support.
 The project aims to protect the islands nature by working with local land owners, schools and communities to undertake actions which provide suitable habitat from some of the islands unique wildlife including by clearing invasive plants and in return growing native endemic and threatened plants.